Analysis | NCAA tournament bracketology: NET rating offers clues to how committee will sort bubble teams

 It suggests the team most overlooked in this bracket projection is Georgia Tech, which has feasted on good teams at home but won only three times outside of Atlanta.
 The defeat of Virginia Tech in Blacksburg stands out, though, and the Yellow Jackets might belong a little more safely inside the field.

-As for teams on the outside looking in, Mississippi’s .500 mark against the top two quadrants (which includes a sweep of Missouri and a triumph over Tennessee) stand out.
-The Rebels have positioned themselves as a potential Selection Sunday surprise team over the last five weeks.
+As for teams on the outside looking in, Mississippi’s .500 mark against the top two quadrants (which includes a sweep of Missouri and a triumph over Tennessee) stands out.
+The Rebels have positioned themselves as a potential Selection Sunday surprise team.

 Field notes